domcross/google-search-knowledge-graph-skill/README.md

 ## About
 With this skill you can "google" the internet using google's knowledge search api.

-you need to enter a valid google api in the skill settings section of home.mycroft.ai
+You need a Google account and [create an api key](https://console.developers.google.com/start/api?id=kgsearch.googleapis.com&credential=client_key) that you have to enter in the skill settings section of home.mycroft.ai

 ## Examples
 * "Google"